What is Act 250?

 - enforcing the requirements of Act 250 permits and the statute.

 The difference Act 250 has made for Vermont

 The effects of Act 250 are most clear when one compares Vermont’s pristine landscape with most other states.
 Protecting Vermont’s environmental integrity and the strength of our communities benefits everyone, forming a strong basis for both our economy and our quality of life.

 The Act 250 process balances environmental and community concerns; a tall order which at times can be complex.
 Developers, engineers and consultants best navigate the Act 250 process by planning their project, from the earliest stages, with the 10 criteria in mind.

 As a result of Act 250 and the planning process, project designs, landscaping plans and color schemes fit the landscape.
 Act 250 has helped Vermont retain its unsurpassed scenic qualities while undergoing the substantial growth of the last 5 decades.
 Act 250 is also critical because it requires development to conform to municipal and regional plans and Vermont’s land use planning goals.

-The Act 250 criteria have protected many important natural resources — water and air quality, wildlife habitat and agricultural soils — that have long been valued by Vermonters and that are an important part of the state’s economy.
+The Act 250 criteria have protected many important natural and cultural resources — water and air quality, wildlife habitat and agricultural soils (just to name a few) — that have long been valued by Vermonters and that are an important part of the state’s economy.
 No single law can protect all of Vermont’s unique attributes — but Act 250 plays a critical role in maintaining the quality of life that Vermonters enjoy.